Class O & Class 1 Fire Resistance

-Q. Class 0 and Class 1 - what are they?
+Q. Class O and Class 1, European Standard BS EN Class B s1 dO - what are they?

-A. They are 'surface spread of flame' Standards (nothing to do with 30 or 60 minutes)
+A. They are 'surface spread of flame' Standards (nothing to do with 30 or 60 minutes, which are fire penetration standards)

 Class 1 - requires no surface spread of flame, generally to allow escape through a corridor or stairway.